The 10 Most Valuable Lessons I Learned As A Developer - 23 Years Of Programming Experience Distilled

 A break helps your brain to recharge and process the information it previously consumed.
 You basically enable it to catch up.
 Do something completely different.
 Go, get a coffee, take a short walk, but at least somehow leave your work desk.

-You’ll probably notice how your performance degrades more and more before you take that break.
-When you return after your break, you’ll notice that you’re back at it.
+You will probably notice how your performance degrades more and more before you take that break.
+When you return after your break, you will notice that you are back at it.
 You can perform again until your next break.

-There were times I didn’t take care of breaks because I wanted to get my stuff done.
-It turns out I would have finished way faster if I would’ve let my brain rest for a little every once in a while.
+There were times I didn’t take care of breaks because I wanted to get my work done or whatever I was doing.
+It turns out I would have finished way faster if I would have let my brain rest for a little every once in a while.

 A good rule of thumb is at least a 5-minute break each hour and a longer one of up to 30 minutes after 4 hours.
 Even better: Listen to your body and adjust your breaks accordingly.